 Are you a business shipper looking for a fast, affordable, and secure way to ship to customers nationwide?
 Click here to see how we can help grow your business today.

-A recent uShip survey found that 30 percent of business shippers assumed their carrier’s insurance would cover any damages.
-If your transporter carries cargo insurance (and that’s a big IF), there’s a chance that some of the damages could be covered.
+A recent uShip survey found that 30 percent of business shippers assumed their carrier’s protection plan would cover any damages.
+If your transporter is protected (and that’s a big IF), there’s a chance that some of the damages could be covered.
 However, this coverage amount can vary greatly and is never guaranteed.

-Purchasing additional cargo insurance is the best way to protect your shipment (and bottom line).
+Purchasing additional protection is the best way to protect your shipment (and bottom line).
 This will provide coverage for the direct physical loss or damage to your shipment, meaning you can rest easy in even the worst of scenarios.

 Assumption 2: “I Can Save By Going With A Cheaper Option”